-In person sessions (with masks) are still available for those that need it.
+Telehealth sessions (phone or video) are still available for those that need it.
 Please contact us about your appointment if this applies to you.

 We know people are experiencing a range of emotions in response to this pandemic, and we’re here to help and adjust to your needs whilst keeping everyone safe.
 We’ve got some excellent resources to help – with more coming in every day.